status-im/help.status.im/docs/en/status-communities/create-a-status-community.md

 A [Status Community][about-status-communities] is a place where you can connect and communicate with people who share your interests.
 Communities are ideal for those with a passion or hobby, study groups, gaming communities, professional network groups, or creators looking to generate income from their content without intermediaries.

-As a community owner, you can create open communities or [restrict community access using tokens][configure-your-community-permissions], control [membership approval][set-up-your-communitys-approval-options] and organize discussion groups in [channels][create-a-channel].
+As a community owner, you can create open communities or [restrict community access using tokens][set-up-your-community-permissions], control [membership approval][set-up-your-communitys-approval-options] and organize discussion groups in [channels][create-a-channel].
 Owners have complete control over their community and are responsible for maintaining its rules.

 ## Create a community